 Early traumatic loss of a parent or another loved one may inhibit intimacy with a sex partner for fear of similar loss.

-Concerns about a negative outcome (eg, unwanted pregnancy, sexually transmitted diseases [STDs], inability to have an orgasm, sexual dysfunction in a partner) can also impair sexual response.
+Concerns about a negative outcome (eg, unwanted pregnancy, sexually transmitted infections [STIs], inability to have an orgasm, sexual dysfunction in a partner) can also impair sexual response.

-Contextual causes (those specific to a woman’s current circumstances) include the following:
+Contextual causes (those specific to a woman’s current situation) include the following:

 Intrapersonal context: Low sexual self-image (eg, due to infertility, premature menopause, or surgical removal of a breast, the uterus, or another body part associated with sex)